maniadel/hubiquitus4java/GETTING_STARTED.md

 MyFirstBot - How to
 -------------------

-In your new java project "myfirstbot" you have to create a main method that will start your bots
+In your new java project "myfirstbot", you have to create a main method that will start your bots

 ``` java
   public class BotSpringMain extends HubotMain {